 Join Amnesty International Pittsburgh (group 39) and many other inspiring Pittsburgh rights groups and community leaders on Wednesday, December 12, 2017, 6-9pm for at Calvary Episcopal Church our annual Write-for-Rights event.

-Held from 6-9 pm at Calvary Episcopal Church, this year marks the 30th annual gathering, during which you contribute to writing between 500 and 1000 letters on important human rights cases of our time.
+This year marks the 32nd annual gathering in Pittsburgh, as well as the 70th anniversary of the adoption of the Universal Declaration of Human Rights!
+During the event you can contribute to writing between 500 and 1000 letters on important human rights cases of our time.

 Stop in and stay as long as you can.
 Write letters.
 Talk to other activists.
 Check out information tables about local groups working in Pittsburgh on local, national and international issues.
 Fortify yourself with the free refreshments.